rrra/www/content/calendar/2022/rrra-hamfest.md

 -----|------|
 4PM | Flea Market setup in Main Hall
 7PM | Hartl building closes for the night
-9PM | Royal Order of the Wouff Hong Ceremony

 #### Saturday, September 24th